All Episodes

 I guess you do.

-But the training is what led us to accidentally killing this is the riddle.
+But the training is what led us to accidentally killing.

-So this is all just the same kind of shit the conservative pundits that Alex was supposed to be the alternative to said in the early two thousands.
+So this is all just the same kind of shit that conservative pundits that Alex was supposed to be the alternative to said in the early 2000s.

-This is why Stephen Colbert's Colbert report joke about how you can't trust books because they're full of facts, and we all know the truth comes from the gut, is an enduring piece of satire.
+This is why Stephen Colbert's Colbert report joke about how you can't trust books because they're full of facts, and we all know that truth comes from the gut is an enduring piece of satire.

 The movement that we're seeing now in power is the result of trying to create a version of conservatism that wasn't that.